Vertically Align Text in Google Docs

 Applying Vertical Alignment

-1. Highlight the text inside the cell.
+1. Highlight the text inside the cell (or select the entire cell).

 2. Click on “Table” in the top menu.